 (If you’re fat adaptive on Keto, you swap out the large sweet potato for a medium one and save yourself 8g carbs, or save almost all the carbs by just making the guacamole and using zucchini round, or sliced peppers for the ‘chip’ replacement.)

-The addition of CB Supplements multi collagen doesn’t only add protein, it also is a super-food made with highest quality ingredients; grass-fed beef, wild-caught snapper and cage free chickens that help fix digestive issues, aides in sleep, boosts the immune system, and supports bones and joints, and strengthens hair/skin/nails (see Collagen Benefits).
+The addition of CB Supplements multi collagen doesn’t only add protein, it also is a super-food made with the highest quality multi collagen ingredients; grass-fed beef, wild-caught snapper and cage free chickens that help fix digestive issues, aides in sleep, boosts the immune system, and supports bones and joints, and strengthens hair/skin/nails (see Collagen Benefits).

 So really, by adding collagen, your eating like you want to be ‘in the game’ of life (not just watching it!)

 - 1 Large Sweet Potato, washed and sliced evenly (see video below)